 - 2 teaspoons (1 package) active dry yeast

 - 1/2 cup (100 g) + 1/2 cup (100 g ) sugar

 - 1/2 cup (113 g) unsalted butter, melted

 - 1/4 teaspoon ground cinnamon

 - Combine yeast, water, and 1 tablespoon of sugar in a small bowl.
 Let sit for about 5-8 minutes until yeast is active and looks a little bubbly.

 - Pour yeast into bowl of a stand mixer.
-Add in the 1/2 cup sugar, evaporated milk, vanilla, and eggs, and beat to combine.
+Add in the 1/2 cup sugar, evaporated milk, vanilla, eggs, and butter, and beat to combine.

 - Add in the bread flour and salt and knead with a dough hook on low speed until a cohesive mixture forms.
 It will be very soft still but should hold together.

 - Turn out dough into an oiled bowl, cover with plastic wrap, and let sit in a warm place to rise until it doubles in size, about an hour.

 - Punch down dough.
 Line a baking sheet with a Silpat.
 Pinch off small pieces of dough and form into golf ball-sized balls.
 It may be very sticky and soft so it's ok if you can't form them perfectly.
 Let them rise again for about 30 minutes.

 - Heat at least 2 inches of oil in a heavy bottomed pot to 350 F. Fry a few donuts at a time until cooked through and golden brown (about 1 1/2 minutes per side), flipping them over halfway through the cooking time.
 Remove from the oil with a slotted spoon and place on paper towel-covered wire rack to drain and cool slightly.